-Adaptive gives you both Target Voltage and Offset Voltage as an option.
-When adjusting Adaptive, you start by setting your target voltage, which you will discover through stress-testing your CPU.
-The Offset voltage is then used to fine-tune additional voltage that may be required in load or stress situations.
+Adaptive requires you to set both a Target Voltage and an Offset Voltage.
+Start by setting your Target Voltage, which represents the voltage necessary to run stable (or close to it), even under load.
+One way to determine this is by stress-testing your CPU with your desired overclock.
+Offset voltage can then be used to fine-tune additional voltage that may be required under load or stress situations.

-Override just provides a static voltage; outside of extreme benching, this setting is typically not needed or ideal for the longevity of the CPU, since the VCore is meant to fluctuate based on load.
+Override is simply a static voltage.
+Outside of extreme benching, this setting is typically not needed or ideal for the longevity of the CPU, since voltages are meant to fluctuate based on load.
 Alternatively, this can be used in the early stages of overclocking to find your Target voltage, before switching back to Adaptive.

-The non-CPU Vcore voltages do not utilize the Adaptive or Override voltage settings.
-Instead, these use a pulldown menu to select preset voltages, as shown in the image below.
-The voltages for these components are set by detection during POST, and E-LEET will open the pulldown to the currently detected voltage.
+Other voltages do not utilize the Adaptive or Override voltage settings.
+Instead, these use a pulldown menu to select preset voltages, as shown above.
+The voltages for these components are set by detection during POST, and ELEET X1 will open the pulldown to the currently detected voltage.
 Please be careful when adjusting voltages, as there are risks to running electronics out of spec.
 Although EVGA warranties overclocking, other components are manufactured by different brands (i.e. RAM and CPU), which may have different policies towards overclocking.

-When your changes are complete, click "Apply Selection" at the bottom, or return to defaults by clicking the "Restore" button.
+When your changes are complete, click "Apply" to accept and apply the new settings, or click "Default" to restore stock settings.